udexon/PhosCloudless/FSR2_Benefits.md

 Transfer knowledge in one programming language to others.
 Experience in 2 or more programming languages improve employability by a lot.
 Knowledge in stack machine is fundamental and useful in many applications.

-先数后算

-Homoiconification: All code can be transformed to homoiconic form from top down.
-How deep to covert depends on convenience.

-同相化 转换为后算式

 #### Live Editing of Code while Programs are _IN EXECUTION_